 - Other repetitive movements at work, including repetitive grasping

-Symptoms of carpal tunnel include numbness in the fingers, primarily in the thumb, index and middle fingers.
+Symptoms of carpal tunnel syndrome include numbness in the fingers, primarily in the thumb, and index and middle fingers.
 Pain in the wrist or hands is also a common symptom.
 Many people with carpal tunnel syndrome wake up in the morning with pain after a night of rest.